 - Provide an easy to use CMS for content editors and admins

-- Improve the user experience so the site is accessible and informative for potential clients
+- Improve the user experience so the site is accessible and informative for potential clients.

 The interactive map

 CASP wanted the interactive map to wow users and attract potential new clients.
-It is important to show where CASP work across the globe and share the findings from their geological research.
+It is important to show where CASP works across the globe and share the findings from their geological research.
 The map would enable CASP to show their collection of rock and fossil samples – this meant we would need to show more than 35,000 data points!
 It was our biggest and most ambitious map to date.